jdanelon/webserv/test/Readme.md

-# setup the servers to compare in the test-servers.sh
+# Setup the servers to compare in the test-servers.sh

 nginx_url="http://localhost:8080"
 other_url="http://google.com"